 Do you find yourself or a loved one having more difficulty with personal or household tasks?
 Is it getting harder to prepare meals, clean the tub, or get dressed?
 Whether you’re facing increasing symptoms, a new diagnosis, or a new stage of life, there are options available.

 Services to help you live at home

-Services that can help you more easily manage everyday tasks, feel safer living on your own, and help you maintain a higher level of independence are sometimes called “Home and Community Based Services (HCBS)”.
+Services that can help you more easily manage everyday tasks, feel safer living on your own, and help you maintain a higher level of independence are often called “Home and Community Based Services (HCBS)”.
 Empowerline counselors can help you explore which of these services you may quality for.
-Home and Community-Based Services (HCBS) services like:
+HCBS services like: